Why Nations Fail: David R. Henderson

-David R. Henderson wrote a generally positive review in Regulation but criticized the authors for inconsistency regarding the role of a central government in promoting development.
-The authors attribute the failure of states like Afghanistan, Haiti, and Nepal to the lack of a strong central government but also embrace weak government for growth, as seen in the example of Somalia.
-Henderson also points out two errors made by the authors, regarding the United States.
-Firstly, they falsely accuse "monopolists," like Rockefeller, of being extractive powers, when in reality, Rockefeller lowered the price of oil to gain market share.
-Secondly, they overlook mainstream scholarship on American economic history between the Civil War and civil rights movements, failing to recognize that the South was actually converging with the North.
+David R. Henderson wrote a generally positive review in Regulation but criticized the authors for inconsistency when talking about a central government's role in promoting development.
+In some parts of the book, the authors attribute the failure of the states like Afghanistan, Haiti and Nepal to the lack of a strong central government that imposes rule and order.
+However, in other parts of the book, the authors seem to embrace weak government for growth, as in the example of Somalia after losing its central government.
+In addition, Henderson asserts the authors have made two errors in the book about the United States.
+First, the authors falsely accuse "monopolists" like Rockefeller of being the extractive power.
+But in fact Rockefeller did not raise the price of oil but lowered the price to gain market share rather than to extract from the economy.
+Second, he says the authors are oblivious of the mainstream scholarship on American economic history between the American Civil War and civil rights movements in America.
+Rather than diverging from the rich North, the South was actually converging.